 While I hope by now you understand that the lack of predictability is part of the nature of building software, there are many things that we can do to lessen the impact of that chaos.
 Indeed if you were to estimate all of the discreet things that you need to do to achieve a goal (let us call them backlog items) in Small, Medium and Large what would your standard deviation of actual hours be?
 I would wager that it is fairly large.
 So large in fact that at least half of all mediums would be more accurately classified as Large.
 But that reclassification can only be done with hindsight.
-This is indeed one of the tenants of the No-Estimates movement, as really there are only three classifications of size: trivial, fits in a Sprint, or too big to fit in a Sprint.
+This is indeed one of the tenants of the No-Estimates movement, as really there are only three classifications of size: small & fits in a Sprint, or too big to fit in a Sprint.

 This difficulty in estimation is normal for organisations that move towards agility as the transparency that it brings uncovers these sorts of problems.
 In order to increase the accuracies of our forecasts, there are a number of simple activities that we can perform.
 These activities, while easy to understand, are very hard to do as they require a culture shift within your organisation as well as the courage of the participants to make them work.

 Most software lacks quality for the simple reason that you can not easily see the quality in software like you could with a table or a painting.
 I am not talking about the quality of the User Interface, but the quality under the covers; the quality of the code.

 If you put developers under pressure to deliver they will continuously and increasingly cut quality to meet deadlines.-Unknown (Tweet this)